 So, back to our two examples from the weekend, and probably why you clicked on this article.

 First, let’s address Eddie Howe’s comments.

 Newcastle vs. Arsenal saw the ball in play for 51 minutes and eight seconds, which equates to 49.9% of the total ‘match time’ that was played.
 That’s not great, but it’s not near to being the worst of any game this season.
-Forty-four separate Premier League matches have seen the ball in play for lower than that 49.9% mark.
+Forty-four separate Premier League matches have seen the ball in play under that 49.9% mark.

 However, when we look at Arsenal specifically, Howe’s arguably got a point.
-Mikel Arteta’s side managed to chew up just over 28 minutes of the clock through delays – their second-highest total in game this season behind their away game at Liverpool (28m 42s) – and Arsenal’s average delay per stoppage was 37.5 seconds.
+Mikel Arteta’s side managed to chew up just over 28 minutes through delays – their second-highest total in a match this season behind their away game at Liverpool (28m 42s) – and Arsenal’s average delay per stoppage was 37.5 seconds.
 Again, that’s their second-highest mark in a game this season.

-Delays at restarting play from free-kicks (12m 7s – 43.7%) and throw-ins (8m 17s – 29.5%) made up the bulk of that time.
-Both of those totals are the Gunners’ second-highest tallies in a game this season.
+Delays at restarting play from free kicks (12m 7s – 43.7%) and throw-ins (8m 17s – 29.5%) made up the bulk of that time.
+Both of those totals are the Gunners’ second-highest figures in a game this season.

 So, when you compare Arsenal’s performance against Newcastle to the rest of their games, they did waste a lot of time relative to their usual standards.
 And ‘relative’ is an important word there, because we can see from the averages earlier on in this article that Arsenal are about mid-table in most categories.
 Not lightning quick but not laborious either.
 In fact, 57 different games this season have seen more time taken off the clock by a team than Arsenal did at the weekend at St. James’ Park.